israelyago/Splendor/README.md

 - It is not possible to play the game in this current state

-:warning: This project is intended for learning pourpouses only.
+:warning: This project is intended for learning purposes only.

 ## License